IEBH/revman-replicant/docs/GRAMMAR-API.md

 pick
 ----
 Choose one of the following options at random.
-Choices are delimited by line-feeds.
+Choices are delimited either:

+* If multiple lines by line-feeds
+* If text is a single line by `a / b / c` notation (i.e. forward slash with spacing)

 ```html
 My name is